prateekraiger/wealthCompare/README.md

 > **Smart Financial Planning Made Simple**

 A modern, responsive financial calculator that helps you analyze investment strategies and make informed decisions for your wealth-building journey.
-Built with React, Vite, and Tailwind CSS.

 ## 🌐 Live Demo